dandv/smartlook.github.io/_docs/sdk/xamarin.md

 ```
 #### Framerate Option

-By our experience, the default 1 fps framerate is quite sufficient for capturing user behaviour for analytics purposes.
+From our experience, the default 1~2fps framerate is quite sufficient for capturing user behaviour for analytics purposes.
 Increase the framerate if you need *smoother* recordings.
+Plese note that custom framerate must not be lesser than 2fps.

 Higher framerate do not necessarily lead to bigger video data, but more frequent screen capture increases the device CPU/GPU load and energy consumption.
 Compromise strategy could be e.g., enabling higher framerate during beta-testing, and decrease it to the default value in production builds.